Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

-This concludes our description of the model-agnostic approach to local interpretable models.
-However, in the case where $m$ is also a generalized linear model, then one may desire an approach that is model-preserving, that is where the values estimated by the interpretable model are the same coefficients as estimated in the original model.
-This is the setting we describe next.
+This concludes our description of the model-agnostic approach for SLIM.
+In the case where $m$ is also a generalized linear model, one may instead desire an approach that is model-preserving---that is where the values estimated by the interpretable model are the same as the coefficients estimated in the original model.
+A researcher may desire this when he or she is simply seeking to decide which coefficients to report from a large regression model without changing the coefficients themselves.
+Our tool for such a setting is the one we describe next.